Peter Gabriel: 1975–1985: Solo debut with four self-titled albums

 In late 1977, Gabriel started recording the second Peter Gabriel studio album (a.k.a.
 Peter Gabriel 2: Scratch) in the Netherlands, with Fripp as producer.
 Its "Mother of Violence" was written by Gabriel and his first wife Jill.
 Released in June 1978, the album went to No. 10 in the UK and No. 45 in the US.
 Gabriel's tour for the album lasted from August to December 1978.
 On this tour, Gabriel and his band shaved their heads.

 Gabriel recorded the third Peter Gabriel studio album (a.k.a.
 Peter Gabriel 3: Melt) in England in 1979.
 He developed an interest in African music and drum machines and later hailed the record as his artistic breakthrough.
-Gabriel banned the use of cymbals on the album in order to grant more sonic space for instruments like keyboards and synths.
-This resulted in the creation of the distinctive gated reverb, a noise processing technique which came about while recording drums on "Intruder", one of the tracks featuring Phil Collins.
-Collins implemented the reverb to great effect on his debut solo single "In the Air Tonight" and it has since became a signature sound of the 1980s and beyond.
+Gabriel banned the use of cymbals on the album to grant more sonic space for instruments like keyboards and synths.
+This resulted in the creation of the distinctive gated reverb, an audio processing technique which came about while recording drums on "Intruder", one of the tracks featuring Phil Collins.
+Collins implemented the reverb technique to great effect on his debut solo single "In the Air Tonight" and it later became a signature sound of the 1980s and beyond.

 Upon completion Atlantic Records, Gabriel's US distributor who had released his first two albums, refused to put out Peter Gabriel 3: Melt as they thought it was not commercial enough.
 Gabriel signed a recording contract with Mercury Records.
 Released in May 1980, the album went to No. 1 in the UK for three weeks.
 In the US, it peaked at No. 22.
 The single "Games Without Frontiers" went to No. 4 and "Biko" went to No. 36 in the UK.
 After a handful of shows in 1979, Gabriel toured the album from February to October 1980.
 The tour marked Gabriel's first successful instance of crowd surfing (following his failed June 1971 attempt when touring with Genesis) when he fell back into the audience in a crucifix position.
 The stunt became a staple of his live shows.